 Walks, cycle rides, bed pushes and other events

 If you want to hold a walking or cycling event in Jersey, you must get permission from the Department for Infrastructure and the appropriate parish Connétables first.
 If you intend to collect money as part of a charity event along the route, you will need to also get permission from the Bailiff’s Chamber.

-We will need to know the following information about your proposed event:
+We shall need to know the following information about your proposed event: